-Academic definitions and terminology
+Academic Definitions and Terminology

 Degrees and awards

-Certificates and diplomas
+Certificates and Diplomas

-A dual degree refers to a student completing the requirements of two distinct degree programs, usually, but not always at the same academic level, simultaneously.
-Students in dual-degree programs must fulfill all requirements for both degrees as well as any prerequisite or other requirements associated with both/either degrees.
+A dual degree refers to a student completing the requirements of two distinct degree programs simultaneously.
+An example of a dual degree is: a student completing both a Master of Arts in Industrial-Organizational Psychology and a Master of Business Administration.
+Students in dual-degree programs must fulfill all requirements for both degrees as well as any prerequisite or other requirements associated with both/either degree.
 Typically this requires more credit hours than either degree alone.
-An example of a dual degree is:

 Accelerated Bachelor’s/Master’s degree programs involve an accelerated pathway from an undergraduate degree to a graduate degree.
 In these accelerated programs, up to 9 credit hours of identified courses taken in the senior year of the student’s undergraduate degree program can be applied to the graduate degree program.